 The next significant thing to look for in your Tiffany jewellery is the stamp “PLEASE RETURN TO”.
 Many of the counterfeit pieces read this engraving without any space between the words like – “PLEASERETURNTO”.

-Authentic Tiffany jewellery will always be stamped with a “purity mark”.
+Tiffany always stamp its jewellery with a “purity mark”.
 A beautiful silver piece like a Tiffany tag bracelet features either the “Sterling” or “925” purity mark.

-However, the former mark is more commonly found on vintage items.
+However, you can find the former mark more commonly found on vintage items.
 This means the jewellery will feel heavy.